Integrations

 Kajabi sells courses; ConvertKit emails the people who buy them.
 The integration handles the moment of enrolment: the customer pays, Kajabi grants access, ConvertKit tags them so they enter the right sequence.

-• If a refund happens, the tag has to be removed and any in-progress sequence has to stop — Zapier can do the first, but unenrolling someone from a sequence mid-flight is a manual step.
+- If a refund happens, the tag has to be removed and any in-progress sequence has to stop — Zapier can do the first, but in our experience unenrolling someone from a sequence mid-flight is a manual step.

 The custom shape:

-It’s worth being honest about the cases where Zapier is still the right answer:
+Worth being honest about the cases where Zapier is still the right call:

 The line we use: if the integration is part of how the business runs (not how it experiments), build it.
 If it’s scaffolding around an experiment, don’t.